 Knots aims to highlight original and unpublished high-calibre work in disability studies by undergraduate students.
 Knots works to challenge normative conceptions of disability and embodiment while contributing new and innovative knowledge to the field of disability studies.
 It is edited and compiled by a team of senior students and faculty advisors in the disability studies stream in the Equity Studies program.

-The second issue of Knots was released on September 29, 2016.
+The third issue of Knots was released on November 1, 2017.

-Congratulations to our team of editors, reviewers and contributing authors, including our two chief editors, Caleigh Inman and Aysha Natsheh.
+Congratulations to our team of editors, reviewers and contributing authors, including our two chief editors, Aysha Natsheh and Caleigh Inman.

 Table of Contents